Dreamsicle/Monorail/content/index.md

 ----------

 ## Getting Started
-Change the files in the `content` subdirectory from where labHTTP is stored.
+Change the files in the `content` subdirectory from where Monorail is stored.
 Type in GitHub-flavored markdown.

 You'll need to refresh ~2 times because of the ServiceWorker.
 It caches the majority of your site so that people can access it even when they're offline or your server is down.

 ## Configuration
-All configuration lives in `config.js`, located wherever you downloaded labHTTP.
+All configuration lives in `config.js`, located wherever you downloaded Monorail.

 ### Site path and name